sweazysm/Election_Analysis_2021/README.md

 ---

 In summary, the code provided can be formatted and reused for other election data sets for other elections around the country.
-Future analysts are not limited to the suggest tweaks shown above, more editing can be done to compile and reference data in other various ways.
+Future analysts are not limited to the suggested tweaks shown above, more editing can be done to compile and reference data in other various ways.
+With such a maleable code with declarations and comments, this code can be edited for future elections with little hassle making it not only reliable but also highly efficient and useful.